+Note: Scrums may only be pushed 1.5m, scrum numbers must be balanced and there should be a reset if the scrum wheels more than 45 degrees with possession remaining with the team throwing the ball.
+All as per World Rugby U19 Law variations then the referee must order uncontested scrums.

+- f) If a team cannot field such suitably willing and trained players because: - i. they are not available; or - ii. a player in one of those six positions is injured or has been sent off for Foul Play and no suitably trained replacement is available.

-- e) Front rows must not charge at each other.
+g) Front rows must not charge at each other.
 If they start to set too close together and with their necks and backs bent, the scrum must be stopped and the scrum reformed.
-Props' body positions must be parallel to the touchline, their head and shoulders must be no lower than the hips and there must be no downward pressure exerted. - Note to referee: Referees and coaches MUST be aware of the following: If the scrum collapses, the whistle must immediately be blown and the appropriate sanction awarded or the scrum reset.
+Props' body positions must be parallel to the touchline, their head and shoulders must be no lower than the hips and there must be no downward pressure exerted.

+Note: Referees and coaches MUST be aware of the following: If the scrum collapses, the whistle must immediately be blown and the appropriate sanction awarded or the scrum reset.
 If a player is persistently involved in collapsing or illegal binding, they must not take any further part in the scrum or if a player's lack of technique or strength is a danger then they must be replaced.
-All players, including replacements, should be suitably trained and experienced. - f) Only the hookers may strike for the ball.
-Neither team may push. - g) The scrum half must pass the ball from the base of the scrum.
-They cannot run with the ball. - h) The back line of both teams must remain 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground. - i) The scrum half not throwing the ball into the scrum may start directly alongside their opponent, however, they must not move beyond the middle line of the scrum until the ball has emerged from the scrum or an opposing scrum half lifts the ball from the ground. - j) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
-In this case the backs of the defending team must stay on or behind the goal line until the scrum is completed. - Note: Referees should pay particular attention to ensure that the scrum half throwing the ball into the scrum is not "feeding" their own players: the scrum half must hold the ball with both hands, with its major axis parallel to the ground/the touchline, midway between their knees and ankles.
+All players, including replacements, should be suitably trained and experienced.

+- h) The scrum half can pass the ball or run from the base of the scrum. - i) The back line of both teams must remain 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground. - j) The non-ball winning scrum half may start directly alongside their opponent, however, they must not move beyond the middle line of the scrum until the ball has emerged from the scrum. - k) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
+In this case the backs of the defending team must stay on or behind the goal line until the scrum is completed. - 1) The No.8 is not permitted to pick up the ball from the back of the scrum.

+Note to referees: Referees should pay particular attention to ensure that the scrum half throwing the ball into the scrum is not "feeding" their own players: the scrum half must hold the ball with both hands, with its major axis parallel to the ground/the touchline, midway between their knees and ankles.
 The scrum half must release the ball from outside the tunnel so that it lands midway between the two front rows and beyond the width of the nearer props' shoulders.